-Returns the configuration parameters and their values for Application, which may be an included application.
+Returns the configuration parameters and their values for Application.
 If the argument is omitted, it defaults to the application of the calling process.

 If the specified application is not loaded, or if the process executing the call does not belong to any application, the function returns [].